Summerville's A.J. Green to stay with Bengals: $18.2 million for 2020

 “By signing, A.J. puts himself and the team in the best position to have a great season together, and we look forward to the opportunity at the end of the season to discuss keeping him here long-term,” Blackburn said.
 “He has been an integral part of our team, and we expect this year that he will be the same impact player he has always been.”

-Green played football and basketball for the late legendary head coach John McKissick at Summerville.
+Green played basketball at Summerville and played football for the late legendary head coach John McKissick at Summerville.